Widgets with Glance: Standing out

 wallpaperManager.getWallpaperColors(FLAG_SYSTEM)

-To detect whether to use dark or light text, we can use a utility functiongetUseDarkColorOnWallPaper
+To detect whether to use dark or light text, we can use a utility functiongetUseDarkColorOnWallPaper.
+In this we can use the wallpaper colorscolorHintsto check if we should use dark text with theWallpaperColors.HINT_SUPPORTS_DARK_TEXTflag.
+As per the API documentation,HINT_SUPPORTS_DARK_TEXT:

 Info